 ScalaHosting and Ecommerce Websites

-You can host just about any self-hosted ecommerce platform with ScalaHosting.
+You can accommodate just about any self-hosted ecommerce platform with ScalaHosting.
 We have plans specifically optimized for WooCommerce, Magento, and PrestaShop.
-Still, you can find dozens of other similar apps in the Softaculous auto-installer, which is now available even on our SPanel managed VPS plans.
+Additionally, you can find dozens of other similar apps in the Softaculous auto-installer, which is now available even on our SPanel managed VPS plans.

-Speaking of our SPanel packages, if you choose to host a WooCommerce site with them, you will be able to control the entire WordPress installation through SWordPress – our proprietary WordPress management tool.
+Speaking of our SPanel packages, if you choose to host a WooCommerce site with us, you will be able to control the entire WordPress installation through SWordPress – our proprietary WordPress management tool.

 With it, you can install WordPress in seconds and start working on the new online shop almost as quickly as you would with Squarespace.
 SWordPress also lets you clone the WP installation, change the admin password, and manage auto-updates with a few simple clicks.